 Preference may be given to applicants who develop and demonstrate multiple revenue streams to financially support the capital project for grant funds requested.

 Projects must be for public use or otherwise meet the definition of “Project” as that term is defined in state law.

 Capital Project funds shall not be used in a manner that benefits an individual board member, officer or employee contrary to applicable federal, state and local laws and regulations pertaining to nepotism, conflicts of interest, and other prohibitions.

 The Capital Project grant is a two-step application process.
-Applicants are required to submit a Letter of Inquiry (LOI) first to determine if the proposed project is eligible for Type B funds accordance to sales tax statures.
-If the project is determined to be eligible for Type B funds, the application will be reviewed by the BCIC Board and/or a board subcommittee and evaluated based on the project scoring rubrics.
+Applicants are required to submit a Letter of Inquiry (LOI) first to determine if the proposed project is eligible for Type B funds accordance to sales tax statues. statues.
+If the project is determined eligible for Type B funds, the application will be reviewed by the BCIC Board and/or a board subcommittee and evaluated based on the project scoring rubrics.
 An applicant may be invited to do a presentation to the BCIC board to further evaluate the proposal.

 Guidelines and Application: https://bcicgrants.communityforce.com/Funds/Search.aspx#4371597136646D517975544F5976596D4E73384E69673D3D

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Please contact Cori Peña, Administrator of Grants and Contracts, at (956) 548-6188 or by email firstname.lastname@example.org for further inquiries on grant application and/or eligibility.